 In 2016, John was commissioned to write a play based on the diaries of Selkirk doctor, John Muir – painstakingly transcribed by the dedicated staff at the Heritage Hub in Hawick.
 The play was toured around the South of Scotland under the banner of HotTrod and received excellent reviews.

-HotTrod Theatre Company has since toured extensively with Wandering Willie’s Tale and are enjoying their current project, El Duglas.
+HotTrod Theatre Company has since toured extensively with Wandering Willie’s Tale, El Duglas and are enjoying their current project, The Wars of Patie Crichton.

 THE PLAY